Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Why is This Important

 I believe Assaf's code has been vital to any Python programmer studying Algorithm X. As you can see, my `AlgorithmXSolver` has been heavily influenced by Assaf's code, but I have intentionally left out the ability to preselect actions as Assaf has done above.
-Although the technique is elegant, I ran into issues on more complex puzzles.
-In the next section, I will cover several other options.
+Although Assaf's technique is elegant, I have chosen to limit actions as a standard process across all puzzles.